If you want to save money in Vegas, you will enjoy this guide.

 Many of the hotels offer trams that connect some of the hotels together.
 This service allows you to stay cool and not have to walk as much.
 It also helps you get around quickly.

-Here are 3 hotel to hotel trams on the strip:
+Here are three hotel to hotel trams on the strip:

 - Mandalay Bay – Luxor – Excalibur Tram

 - Park MGM – Aria – Bellagio Tram

 - Mirage – TI (Treasure Island) Tram

 58. Be aware of parking fees

-Sadly, a long loved tradition in Vegas is all but gone–free parking.
-Parking fees vary from place to place, both self and valet.
+Sadly, a long-loved tradition in Vegas is all but gone–free parking.
+Parking fees vary from place to place, both self, and valet.
 Check locations for up-to-date pricing.
-MGM Grand resorts recent added parking fees to all their Vegas casinos.
+MGM Grand Resort recently added parking fees to all their Vegas casinos.

 59. If You Have to Taxi – Avoid The Tunnel